Houston's Line of Duty Firefighters

 Buried: Lyles-Sanders Cemetery, Cushing, Texas, Plot 325

-Doyle and his crew responded to the Hess Terminal on Federal Road for a fire on board the “Amoco Virginia”.
+D. H. and his crew responded to the Hess Terminal on Federal Road for a fire on board the “Amoco Virginia.”
 The 150,000-gallon tanker was in the process of loading a cargo of aviation fuel.
 A worker loading the ship did not realize there was a small hole in the hose leaking fuel into the water below.
+A lantern on a passing tugboat ignited the fuel, causing an explosion and fire that took sixteen hours and five hundred firefighters to control.
+Seven men on the ship perished and forty workers, including several firefighters, were injured.

 Joseph Earl “Bull” Connor